Vol 10: Instrument Rating Law (April 2025) - GST Excl

 Details

-The Instrument Rating Law manual summarises most of the applicable Civil Aviation Rules and goes to considerable lengths explaining the IFR procedures and requirements laid down in the AIPNZ.
+The Instrument Rating Law manual summarises the applicable Civil Aviation Rules and goes to considerable lengths explaining the IFR procedures and requirements laid down in the AIPNZ.
 Very extensive use is made of diagrams in support of the text.

 It is a feature of the aviation industry that rules and regulations are subject to frequent change which requires many amendments to be made to this manual.